Learning Objectives:

 Your Task (Part 2):

-Add marks to create textures and variations of tone, thinking carefully about how dense or sparse your marks should be.
+Add marks to your sketch to create textures and variations of tone, thinking carefully about how dense or sparse your marks should be.
+Feel free to get a bit playful and experimental with your marks, but do think about which marks are most appropriate for each section or texture.

 Erase any pencil guidelines at the end if needed.